flokoe/bash-hackers-wiki/docs/syntax/redirection.md

 \<wrap left todo\>Fix me: To be continued\</wrap\>\
 Redirection makes it possible to control where the output of a command goes to, and where the input of a command comes from.
-It\'s a mighty tool that, together with pipelines, makes the shell powerful.
+It's a mighty tool that, together with pipelines, makes the shell powerful.
 The redirection operators are checked whenever a [simple command is about to be executed](../syntax/grammar/parser_exec.md).